orb-community/orb/agent/otel/otlpexporter/README.md

 #Integration tests for Open Telemetry Pktvisor Agent Receiver

-- [ ] POC with TODO API,
+- [ ] POC with Authenticate using KeyCloak to test authentication methods
-  - [ ] create a sinker service to fetch configs sink from config file/or hardcoded to send to TSDBs
-  - [ ] Adapt TODO API to send to sinker service with auth via GRPC
+- [ ] Understand KeyCloak to see if we can bring to the sinker service
-  - [ ] Adapt sinker service to authenticate to Prometheus
-  - [ ] Present POC
 - [ ] Implement similar auth module within otlpexporter in agent
 - [ ] Make agent connect to the POC sinker service
 - [ ] Bring new sinker OTEL service to Orb